-With your company visit data in Google Analytics, itโs possible to take a behavior and quality approach to building audiences and re-targeting.
-Leading to less wasted expenditure targeting visitors from bad-fit companies.
-Plus, higher conversions through more relevant ad copy! ๐
+Leading to less wasted budget spent targeting visitors from bad-fit companies.
+Plus, higher conversions through more relevant ad copy! π

 So how do you get started?

-Sign in to your GA account, head over to 'Customization', drop down the menu, and follow the steps below.
+Sign in to your UA account, head over to 'Customization', drop down the menu, and follow the steps below.

-Add filters for your target audience (ICP) using custom dimensions
+3. Add filters for your target audience (ICP) using custom dimensions -> save Segment

 There is a multitude of tactics that can be employed within a re-targeting strategy.
 The optimal mix will depend on a few factors.